The Medicare Patient-Driven Payment Model (PDPM) in Skilled Nursing Facilities

 Under the PDPM, payment for patients with speech-language pathology needs will be determined by the presence of the following five case-mix factors:

 - the presence of one or more of twelve comorbidities (aphasia; CVA, TIA, or stroke; hemiplegia or hemiparesis; TBI; tracheostomy care while a resident; ventilator or respirator while a resident; laryngeal cancer; apraxia; dysphagia; ALS; oral cancers; speech and language deficits)

 - a mechanically altered diet,

 - a swallowing disorder, and/or

 - a cognitive impairment.

 For example, a SNF resident who meets the criteria for all five factors would get a higher speech-language pathology payment than a resident with only one or two of these case-mix factors.

 CMS Fact Sheet on PDPM Patient Classification [PDF]

 Speech-Language Pathology Diagnosis Codes

-CMS website (see “PDPM ICD-10 Mappings”).
-The current list of ICD-10 codes relevant to speech-language pathology services is limited because the historical claims data CMS used to develop PDPM did not include enough information associated with cognitive,
+CMS website (select "PDPM ICD-10 Mappings").
+The ICD-10 codes for primary diagnosis or comorbidities that trigger a speech-language pathology payment are limited because the historical claims data CMS used to develop PDPM did not include enough information associated with cognitive, communication, and

 It is also important to note that payment for speech-language pathology services is different from payment for occupational and physical therapy (OT and PT).
 For example, ASHA successfully advocated for the inclusion of comorbidities in the speech-language pathology portion of the SNF payment.
 PT and OT are not